ShawHaines/MyAGV/INSTALL.md

 Ubuntu 18.04 LTS or newer
 A graphics card is suggested when using laser rays.

-The testings are passed on
+The test cases are passed on
 * Native Ubuntu 18.04LTS
 * Intel i5 8250U(4c8t) Processor
 * 8G RAM